Home / Bitcoin / Top 10 Biggest Holders of Bitcoin and the Billions They Are Worth

 Saylor is a huge Bitcoin advocate.
 He called it “a bank in cyberspace, run by incorruptible software, offering a global, affordable, simple, and secure savings account to billions of people who don’t have the option or desire to run their own hedge fund.”

-Most of Saylor’s wealth comes from his Class B holdings of MicroStrategy and the 17,732 Bitcoins he bought in 2020, valued at $1.6 billion.
+Most of Saylor’s wealth comes from his Class B holdings of MicroStrategy and the 17,732 Bitcoins he bought in 2020, valued at around $1.5 billion.

-Changpeng Zhao, better known as CZ, is the wealthiest figure in the crypto world, buoyed by his vast holdings and ownership in Binance, the largest crypto exchange in the world.
+Changpeng Zhao, better known as CZ, is the wealthiest figure in the crypto world.
+His vast holdings and ownership in Binance, the largest crypto exchange in the world, buoy him.

 His fortune is underpinned by a reported stash of 94 million BNB tokens, a commanding 90% equity stake in Binance, and undisclosed Bitcoin holdings.